Moderna (NASDAQ:MRNA) PT Lowered to $313.00

-Moderna (NASDAQ:MRNA) had its target price cut by Morgan Stanley from $337.00 to $313.00 in a research note published on Friday morning, Price Targets.com reports.
-They currently have an equal weight rating on the stock.
+Moderna (NASDAQ:MRNA) had its price target reduced by Morgan Stanley from $337.00 to $313.00 in a report published on Friday, Price Targets.com reports.
+Morgan Stanley currently has an equal weight rating on the stock.

-In other news, Director Paul Sagan sold 2,250 shares of the business’s stock in a transaction dated Wednesday, October 13th.
-The stock was sold at an average price of $314.90, for a total value of $708,525.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Stephane Bancel sold 9,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 3rd.
-The shares were sold at an average price of $350.00, for a total value of $3,150,000.00.
+In other news, insider Juan Andres sold 5,000 shares of the company’s stock in a transaction on Friday, August 13th.
+The stock was sold at an average price of $405.00, for a total value of $2,025,000.00.
+Following the transaction, the insider now owns 5,000 shares of the company’s stock, valued at approximately $2,025,000.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, President Stephen Hoge sold 15,000 shares of the company’s stock in a transaction on Friday, August 13th.
+The shares were sold at an average price of $405.00, for a total value of $6,075,000.00.
+Following the completion of the transaction, the president now directly owns 1,614,597 shares in the company, valued at approximately $653,911,785.
 The disclosure for this sale can be found here.
-Insiders sold a total of 400,250 shares of company stock valued at $151,508,275 over the last three months.
-Company insiders own 19.40% of the company’s stock.
+Insiders have sold 400,250 shares of company stock worth $151,508,275 in the last three months.
+19.40% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of MRNA.
-Coatue Management LLC raised its stake in Moderna by 388.3% during the 2nd quarter.
-Coatue Management LLC now owns 6,140,904 shares of the company’s stock valued at $1,442,990,000 after acquiring an additional 4,883,219 shares during the last quarter.
-Lone Pine Capital LLC purchased a new stake in Moderna during the 2nd quarter valued at approximately $937,781,000.
-Morgan Stanley raised its stake in Moderna by 41.9% during the 1st quarter.
-Morgan Stanley now owns 8,222,788 shares of the company’s stock valued at $1,076,775,000 after acquiring an additional 2,427,704 shares during the last quarter.
-Renaissance Technologies LLC raised its stake in Moderna by 94.9% during the 2nd quarter.
-Renaissance Technologies LLC now owns 3,188,454 shares of the company’s stock valued at $749,223,000 after acquiring an additional 1,552,925 shares during the last quarter.
-Finally, Macquarie Group Ltd. raised its stake in Moderna by 30,664.5% during the 2nd quarter.
-Macquarie Group Ltd. now owns 1,514,535 shares of the company’s stock valued at $355,886,000 after acquiring an additional 1,509,612 shares during the last quarter.
-55.10% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Corbenic Partners LLC acquired a new position in shares of Moderna in the 3rd quarter valued at $25,000.
+Capital Analysts LLC acquired a new position in shares of Moderna in the 1st quarter valued at $26,000.
+Evermay Wealth Management LLC acquired a new position in shares of Moderna in the 2nd quarter valued at $28,000.
+Girard Partners LTD. purchased a new stake in shares of Moderna in the 3rd quarter valued at $29,000.
+Finally, Winch Advisory Services LLC raised its holdings in shares of Moderna by 1,785.7% in the 2nd quarter.
+Winch Advisory Services LLC now owns 132 shares of the company’s stock valued at $31,000 after buying an additional 125 shares during the period.
+55.10% of the stock is currently owned by institutional investors and hedge funds.

 About Moderna